Pāṇini: Location

 Nothing certain is known about Pāṇini's personal life.
-In an inscription of Siladitya VII of Valabhi, he is called Śalāturiya, which means "man from Salatura".
-This means Panini lived in Salatura of ancient Gandhara (present day north-west Pakistan), which likely was near Lahor, a town at the junction of Indus and Kabul rivers.
-According to the memoirs of 7th-century Chinese scholar Xuanzang, there was a town called Suoluoduluo on the Indus where Pāṇini was born, and he composed the Qingming-lun (Sanskrit: Vyākaraṇa).
+In an inscription of Siladitya VII of Valabhi, he is called Śalāturiya, which means "a man from Salatura".
+This means Pāṇini lived in Salatura in ancient Gandhara (present day north-west Pakistan), which likely was near Lahor, a town at the junction of the Indus and Kabul rivers.
+According to the memoirs of the 7th-century Chinese scholar Xuanzang, there was a town called Suoluoduluo on the Indus where Pāṇini was born, and where he composed the Qingming-lun (Sanskrit: Vyākaraṇa).

-According to Hartmut Scharfe, Pāṇini lived in Gandhara close to the borders of the Achaemenid Empire, and Gandhara was then an Achaemenian satrapy following the Achaemenid conquest of the Indus Valley.
+According to Hartmut Scharfe, Pāṇini lived in Gandāra, while a satrapy of the Achaemenid Empire, post the, c.
+535 BCE, Achaemenid conquest of the Indus Valley, but before the, 327 BCE, conquest of Alexander the Great.
 He must, therefore, have been technically a Persian subject but his work shows no awareness of the Persian language.
 According to Patrick Olivelle, Pāṇini's text and references to him elsewhere suggest that "he was clearly a northerner, probably from the northwestern region".

 Legends and later reception

+According to Kathāsaritsāgara legends Pāṇini studied under his guru Varsha in Pataliputra.
+Not the brightest of his disciples, on the advice of Varsha's wife, Pāṇini went to the Himalayas to do penance and gain knowledge from Shiva.
+Sutras were granted by Shiva, who danced and played his damaru before Pāṇini and produced the basic sounds of these sutras, Panini accepted them and they are now known as the Shiva Sutras.
+Armed with this new grammar Pāṇini came back from the Himalayas to Pataliputra.
+But at the same time, Vararuchi, another disciple of Varsha had learned of a grammar from Indra.
+They engaged in a debate which lasted eight days and on the last day, with Vararuchi emerging dominant, Pāṇini was able to defeat him with the help of Shiva who destroyed Vararuchi's grammar book.
+Pāṇini then defeated the rest of Varsha's disciples and emerged as the greatest grammarian.

+Pāṇini is believed to have spent the major portion of his life in Pataliputra and according to some pandits, he was born and brought up there, the ancestors of Pāṇini having already moved there from Salatura.
+Pāṇini, has also been associated with the University of Taxila.

-Panini is mentioned in Indian fables and ancient texts.
+Pāṇini is also mentioned in Indian fables and other ancient texts.
 The Panchatantra, for example, mentions that Pāṇini was killed by a lion.

+According to some historians Pingala was the brother of Pāṇini.

-Pāṇini was depicted on a five-rupee Indian postage stamp in August, 2004.
+Pāṇini was depicted on a five-rupee Indian postage stamp in August 2004.